ondat/documentation/docs/prerequisites/etcd/etcd.md

 We do not support using the Kubernetes etcd for Ondat installations.

-For most use-cases we recommend installing our etcd operator, which will manage creation and maintenance of Ondat's required etcd cluster.
+For most use-cases it is recommended installing the Ondat etcd operator, which will manage creation and maintenance of Ondat's required etcd cluster.
 In some circumstances it makes sense to install etcd on separate machines outside of your Kubernetes cluster.